 In 2013, Germany was in the top position worldwide with a recycle rate of 65% because there are fees for inadequate recycling waste management.
 Moreover a 60 liter bin costs $8.87.
 The fee increases as the bin gets larger, and also if the waste is not sorted properly.
 Apart from that dead animals are rendered for fat, as part of the recycling program.
 Hence this is a comprehensive recycle program.

-What if recycling could become a habbit?
-Have a look a the quick overview of Drops-App.
-Your actions [...]
+Drops App - Statistics and Achievements.
+What gets measured gets managed!
+Have a look at the quick overview of Drops-App. [...]

 A plastic pump spray is a pump that is used to squirt, spray or mist fluids.
 A common application of spray is dispensing cool cleaners, [...]